-- You can now specify numeric parameters for many FFIO layers with a keyword syntax.
-This new syntax is documented in Chapter 14. - Information about support for I/O on IRIX systems has been added throughout this document. - A new FFIO layer, the global layer, has been added and is documented in Chapter 14. - Several new options were added to the assign command and are documented in Chapter 6. - A new conversion routine, the CRI2IBM routine, has been added and is documented in Chapter 12.
+- Additional information about support for I/O on IRIX systems has been added throughout this document. - Several new options were added to the assign command and are documented in Chapter 6. - Conversion routines which are now available on IRIX systems are documented in Chapter 12.